raphaelguionaud/microservices-app/README.md

 # microservices-app
-Small app with microservice architecture deployed in a Kubernetes cluster, Skaffold dev environment.
-There is a basic placeholder frontend built in React to allow you to interact with the backend.
+Small app with NodeJS microservices and a basic placeholder frontend built in React to allow you to interact with the backend.
-The emphasis for this project is on the backend architecture as well as the infrastructure/dev environment setup with Kubernetes and Skaffold allowing for fast and easy build & deployment.
+The emphasis for this project is on the backend architecture which is event-driven, as well as the infrastructure/dev environment setup with Kubernetes and Skaffold allowing for fast and easy development & deployment.

+Tools used:
+* NodeJS
+* Express
+* React
+* Axios
+* Nodemon
+* NGINX Ingress
+* Docker
+* Kubernetes
+* Skaffold

 ## Quick start
 This assumes you have Docker, Kubernetes and Skaffold already installed.